 You do not qualify for Medicare if you are incarcerated when you reach the minimum age requirement.
 However, you may learn about applying for Medicare benefits after being released.
 If you were enrolled prior to incarceration, then you will remain eligible for Medicare but the coverage will not pay for your medical care while detained, as that is the responsibility of the correctional facility.

 In addition to meeting Medicare eligibility for enrollment, applicants should determine if they qualify for premium-free coverage.
 Knowing who is eligible for Medicare for free is beneficial for those on a fixed income and in need of medical coverage.
-Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA of Railroad Retirement Board.
+Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA or Railroad Retirement Board.
 Former Medicare-covered government employees and their spouses may also be eligible for premium-free coverage.
-However, most petitioners are eligible for Medicare Part A premium-free because they or their spouse have earned enough work credits from paying Medicare taxes while employed.
+However, most petitioners who are eligible for Medicare Part A premium-free coverage are eligible because they or their spouse have earned enough work credits from paying Medicare taxes while employed.

-As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will be a fee.
+As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will probably be a fee.
 If you are not eligible for Medicare Part A premium-free because you did not earn enough work credits, then your premium amount for Medicare coverage will depend on the number of work credits you did earn.
 Download our guide to find out more about coverage.

 HOW INCOME AFFECTS YOUR ABILITY TO QUALIFY FOR MEDICARE